 - Indy-Tech Publishing

-Today, SAMS Technical Publishing continues to publish the product that launched it, publishing over 150 new PHOTOFACT service manuals each year.
-There are now over 4,800 manuals in print, with the Company now the nation's largest provider of after-market service data for the consumer electronics industry.
+There are now over 4,800 manuals in print, the Company is one of the nation's largest provider of after-market service data for the consumer electronics industry.
 PHOTOFACT service manuals can be found as part of a permanent exhibit in the Indiana State Museum.
-SAMS Technical Publishing is also once again publishing electronics-related titles, as well as books for automotive enthusiasts.
-We're focused on reclaiming our position as one of the top technical publishers in the world.
-SAMS Technical Publishing is also publishing works by local Indiana authors.

 The Evolution of the Howard W. Sams Company